Guy Reed, MD, MS

 Contact: Sabrina Romo

-Dean of the University of Arizona College of Medicine – Phoenix, Guy Reed, MD, MS, is an internationally recognized and renowned cardiologist, physician-scientist and health administrator.
-As dean, he spearheads the college’s proud tradition of excellence in advancing medical education in the state of Arizona and beyond.
+Guy Reed, MD, MS, is an internationally recognized and renowned cardiologist, physician-scientist, educator and health administrator.
+As dean, he spearheads the college’s proud tradition of excellence in advancing medical education, research and clinical care in the state of Arizona and beyond.